sclitty/Code-Refactor/README.txt

 Code-Refactor

+Optimizing for search engines.
 Worked on maximizing efficiency in the code.
-Optimizing for search engines.

 Update Notes -

+Code -

     HTML
     - Added title "Horiseon- Discover your online potential"
     - Added ID for "Search Engine Optimization" and corrected href so it will bring you to the correct section on the page.
     - Improved indentation and spacing for easier navigation